ibzieg/cli-seq/client/README.md

 ### [Now](https://zeit.co/now)

 Now offers a zero-configuration single-command deployment.
-You can use `now` to deploy your app for free.
+You can use `now` to deploy your server for free.

 1. Install the `now` command-line tool either via the recommended [desktop tool](https://zeit.co/download) or via node with `npm install -g now`.

-2. Build your app by running `npm run build`.
+2. Build your server by running `npm run build`.

 3. Move into the build directory by running `cd build`.